-Given the size of the environment, no one landmark spanned the entire pose space.
-As a result, it was necessary to impose constraints on the input ground-truth priors, and the order in which the input images were considered for localization.
-In addition, a weak prior $p(\mathbf{q})$ was applied as each image was added in order to control the distortion in the mesh.
+Given the size of the environment, no one feature spanned the entire pose space.
+As a result, it was necessary to impose constraints on the a priori known ground-truth poses, and the order in which the input images were considered for localization.
+In addition, a weak prior (i.e. having only a slight effect) $p(\mathbf{q})$ was applied as each image was added in order to control the distortion in the mesh.

 Rather than select the initial ground-truth images at random, ground truth was supplied to the four images closest to the centre of the environment.
 The remainder of the images were sorted by simulating a spiral trajectory of the robot through the environment, intersecting each image pose, and adding the images as they were encountered along the trajectory.
-Figure 6 illustrates the simulated ground-truth trajectory through the ensemble.
+Figure 5 illustrates the simulated ground-truth trajectory through the ensemble.
 Finally, given the sort order, as images were added it was assumed that their pose fell on an annular ring surrounding the previously estimated poses.
 The radius and width of the ring was defined in terms of the interval used to collect the images.
-The computed priors over the first few images input into the map are depicted in Figure 7.
+The computed apriori distributions over the first few images input into the map are depicted in Figure 6.
 The intent of using these priors was to simulate a robot exploring the environment along trajectories of increasing radius from a home position.

-As in the previous section, Figure 8 plots the original grid of poses, and beside it the same grid imposed upon the set of pose estimates computed for the ensemble.
-Again, the positive y-axis corresponds to looming forward in the image, and as such the mesh distorts as landmarks accelerate in image space as the camera approaches them.
-Note however, that as in the first experiment, the topology of the poses preserved for most of the grid.
+As in the previous section, Figure 7 plots the original grid of poses, and beside it the same grid imposed upon the set of pose estimates computed for the ensemble.
+Again, the positive y-axis corresponds to looming forward in the image, and as such the mesh distorts as features accelerate in image space as the camera approaches them.
+Note however, that as in the first experiment, the topology of the embedded poses is preserved for most of the grid.